Ritzlgrmft/ionic-logging-service/README.md

 ## Appender

-Appenders make the logs visible, e.g. by writing tehm to the browser's console.
+Appenders make the logs visible, e.g. by writing them to the browser's console.
 This is quite useful during development, either in console or using `ionic serve --consolelogs`.
 But later, you will need other logs:

 - `AjaxAppender`: sends the log messages to a backend server
 - `MemoryAppender`: keeps the log messages in memory